Leg 1 · First Saturday in May

 Churchill Downs · Louisville, KY

 The most-watched horse race in America.
 Three-year-olds only, run on dirt, 20-horse field.
-Trifectas + superfectas pay massively because of the field size — but the chalk wins more often than its odds imply.
+Trifectas and superfectas pay massively because of the field size, but the chalk still wins more often than its odds imply.

 Full race profile →Leg 2 · Third Saturday in May